cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 # Security Considerations

 Each encoding function variant accepts arbitrary input and maps it to a pseudorandom point on the curve.
-Points are close to indistinguishable from randomly chosen elements on the curve.
-Not all encoding functions are full-domain hashes.
-Elligator 2, for example, maps strings to about half of all curve points, whereas Icart's method covers about 5/8 of the points.
+Directly evaluating the encodings of {{encodings}} produces an output that is distinguishable from random.
+{{rom}} shows how to use these encodings to construct a function approximating a random oracle.

+{{hashtobase}} describes considerations for uniformly hashing to field elements.

 # Acknowledgements